activesphere/activesphere.github.io/_posts/2018-12-24-understanding-sqlite-busy.markdown

 [^4]: [Source](https://www.sqlite.org/wal.html)

 [^5]: Rollback mode may be further subdivided into more types, which instruct SQLite on how to get rid of rollback journal on completion of transaction.
 [Source](https://www.sqlite.org/pragma.html#pragma_journal_mode)

+[^6]: Client/server database engines (such as PostgreSQL, MySQL, or Oracle) usually support a higher level of concurrency and allow multiple processes to be writing to the same database at the same time.
+This is possible in a client/server database because there is always a single well-controlled server process available to coordinate access.
+If your application has a need for a lot of concurrency, then you should consider using a client/server database.
+SQLite allows only one writer at a time.
+[Source](https://www.sqlite.org/faq.html#q5)